 Personally, none of that appeals to me.
 You should also consider how much you are prepared to pay and the level of comfort you want.

-You can get from Guatemala City to Antigua several ways:
+7 ways get from Guatemala City to Antigua

 - Shared Shuttle